-Second, even legacy extensions you install from the Safari Extensions Gallery will eventually stop working, probably sometime in 2019.
+Second, even legacy extensions you install from the Safari Extensions Gallery will stop working sometime in 2019.

 Finally, converting legacy extensions to the new Safari App Extensions platform won't be easy, for a variety of technical reasons we won't get into.
 Some developers, particularly developers of free extensions, may decide it just isn't worth the effort.
 You may find some of your favorite extensions don't survive the transition.

 AdBlock for Safari is not going away.
-We are making the move to the Safari App Extensions platform in two steps to minimize disruption to our users.
+Some things will be different, however.
+We are preparing for the arrival of MacOS Mojave and Safari 12 in two steps to minimize disruption to our users.

-Step 1: Make Content Blocking the only way to block ads in the current extension
+Step 2: Make content blocking the only way to block ads in the legacy extension

-Can I still use the current AdBlock with Safari 12?
+Can I still use the AdBlock extension with Safari 12?

 If you installed AdBlock from our website or sideloaded the .safariextz file, you will not be able to use AdBlock after you upgrade to Safari 12.
-Please install it from the Safari Extensions Gallery instead.
+You will need to install it from the Safari Extensions Gallery instead.
 Just click through the warnings you'll receive during installation.

-The current version of AdBlock will stay around as long as the Safari Extensions Gallery does for compatibility with older versions of Safari.
+The AdBlock for Safari extension will stay around as long as the Safari Extensions Gallery does for compatibility with older versions of Safari.
 Please note, however, that we may decide to stop developing new features for it at some point.

 We encourage our Safari users to give the new AdBlock app a try now.
 All Safari 12 users will need to move to the app by the end of 2018.